Recent Dispatches from Haiti

 Groupe 42’s regular full-time employees who keep up the place and serve it’s guests.

-Chasing down the compeitition
+Chasing down the competition

 Ambition is a common trait amongst entrepreneurs all over the world.
 Haiti’s small business owners have that quintessential competitiveness.
 However, it is an additional obstacle to accommodate the country’s fragile infrastrucure.
 Small businesses who can circumvent electricy outages, for example, have a substantial competitive advantage.